HaiderNuur/Data-Analyst-Journey/Facebook Courses/Statistics For Marketing/Notes.md

 - Correlation: measure of how related two variables are.
 - Correlation coefficient: a number that measures how related two variables are. formula: =CORREL(A:A, B:B)

+# Week Two
+### Sampling
+- Sample: Carefully selected subset of a a population meant to represent the group as a whole.
+-